Central Intelligence Group

-The Central Intelligence Group (CIG) was the direct successor to the Office of Strategic Services (OSS), and the Strategic Services Unit (SSU), and the direct predecessor to the Central Intelligence Agency (CIA).
+In the United States, the Central Intelligence Group (CIG) was the direct successor to the Office of Strategic Services (OSS), and the Strategic Services Unit (SSU), and the direct predecessor to the Central Intelligence Agency (CIA).
 The official duties of CIG as quoted by Assistant Executive Director Sheffield Edwards:

 The Central Intelligence Group is a recently created interdepartmental organization in which the State, War, Navy, and sometimes other departments participate.
 It coordinates all activities of the Government involved in obtaining and analyzing information about foreign countries which this country needs for its national security.
 It also furnishes interdepartmental analyses of this type of information or use by Government officials.

 The supervising authority of the CIG was the National Intelligence Authority.

 History

 With the official end of World War II, President Harry S. Truman and members of the US Congress decided to officially dissolve the vast intelligence agency of the OSS.
 The OSS had been specifically a wartime organization, and the war was over.
 The assumption by many in the government during the war was that upon the conclusion of hostilities, the United States would immediately terminate any hegemony it had fostered in global intelligence gathering.